Kobzarska Sich 2020

 The typical day at KS is designed to be as engaging and instructional as possible.
 After breakfast, students and instructors participate in Dalcroze eurythmics and choral warm-ups.
 Until lunch, campers spend two periods rotating between their elective and their “core” (bandura or choral) group.
 Everyone has two hours of free time after lunch, for sports, swimming in the pool, or relaxing.
 Then we have another period of elective–core rotation and one period of general rehearsal with all campers.
 After dinner is a second period of general rehearsal and elective-core rotation.

 In addition to our flagship two-week bandura course, Kobzarska Sich offers a one-week Choral Workshop from

 August 8th to 15th.
 Participants will have the opportunity for solo and ensemble singing (a capella and with bandura accompaniment).
 Participants can broaden their musical knowledge with music listening lectures and attend individual voice lessons as well.

 After a pilot program last year, we’re also offering an Bandura Fellow Program.
 Solo bandurists or musicians from ensembles can spend the second week of camp “In Residence” at Kobzarska Sich, rehearsing repertoire with other artists from their ensemble or other groups.
 Artists in Residence will have regimented daily practice time with world-class bandurysty.

 If you’re interested in learning more about any of the programs we’re offering this year, keep checking this website!
-We’ll be posting more information about the Anniversary Zabava as we get closer!
-Registration for campers for each of the programs opens on February 15, 2019.
-We welcome everyone to our final concert on August 17, 2019 at 2 pm.
+Registration for campers for each of the programs opens on February 15, 2020.
+We welcome everyone to our final concert on August 15, 2020 at 2 pm.